 Then came the final stretch on Main St. I could see the finishing chute in the distance, and my watch indicated that I had 3.5 minutes to get there by my goal time of 3h30m.
 All that added to my motivation, despite not knowing at the time that the distance I needed to go was still 0.7 miles.
 I gave it my best shot.

-As you can see in the photo above, I was definitely doing what the name of this marathon exhorted: running hard!
+As you can see in the photo taken by a professional photographer, I was definitely doing what the name of this marathon exhorted: running hard!
 And when 3h29m elapsed and I could tell that there was still too much pavement ahead, I kept at it.

 Shortly after the Garmin flashed 3h31m, I heard my name from someone cheering on the sidewalk.
 It was Maureen.
 On cue, I waved at her and commenced a full-on sprint.

 I crossed the finish line with an official time of 3h31m37s.
 The course was a little long—the Garmin read 26.49 miles even though I was good about taking the shortest line and hitting nearly all of the tangents.
 Were it not for the extra quarter mile, I would have achieved my goal time.
 But officially, it is the third time I missed 3h30m by a single minute.
 Regardless, I was pleased with the effort.

 While doing a walking cool-down in front of the state capital, I found Jim and we chatted briefly.
 He commended me for staying strong during most of the run, and I asked him what was his time.
 “Three hours, 29 minutes and 53 seconds,” he responded.
 He was right on schedule.
 That’s some amazing pacing.